sarahqj9/sarahqj9.github.io/project2/index.md

 After the reserach had been completed, and the Excel sheet filled out, close the file and enter QGIS.
 Add the .CSV file as a Comma Delimited Layer.
 Under *Layers* right-click the layer and **export** the file into an **ESRI Shapefile**.
 That created the main dataset that will be utilized for our geospatial and statistical analyses.

+**Notice:** This data is recent as of Marcb of 2021.
+Updates occur once per academic year, in the Spring semester but this is subject to change.
+If you would like access to this data we are more than happy to share it with you privately, however the data is relatively raw so it will be under continued development to improve the database.
+If you have any questions you may contact retrieveressentials@umbc.edu.

 ## Creating the Maps

 Now that we have all of our necessary data, we can add the other layers we need.
 Bring in the *"Maryland Physical Boundaries"* Shapefile as a base layer.